In this section you can find information on education, employment and training opportunities if you are aged between 16 - 25.

-The Government says you need to be either in education, employment or training until you are 18.
-There are a range of options and support available for young people with additional needs.
-Each pathway has its own entry criteria and thresholds.
+The Government says you need to be either in education, employment or training until you are 18 years of age with support being offered up to the age of 25.
+The range of options and support available for young people with additional needs are:

-Other students may attend a State Boarding School from the age of 16.
+Other options might be to attend a State Boarding School from the age of 16.
 Details of State Boarding schools can be found on the State Boarding School Association site.
 Each school will have its own SEND policy.

 You may be eligible for support from Adult Social Care.
 They may be able to help you find somewhere to live independently.

 As a student with a disability studying in Higher Education, you may be eligible for a Disabled Students' Allowance (DSA).
 Details of how to apply for the DSA can be found here.

 In order to support students studying in post-16 education, the Council of the Isles of Scilly publishes an annual Post 16 Transport Policy statement that details how students can access funds to support their further education.